Binker History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancient roots of the Binker family name are in the Anglo-Saxon culture.
 The name Binker comes from when the family lived by an open manger or stall.
 It derived from the Old English name Binningas, which was a name for someone who lived near stables.
+Alternatively the name could have been derived from "byng" and meant "dweller by the hollow."

 Early Origins of the Binker family